-At Bardley McKnight Law, we successfully guide our clients through the divorce process by working with them to develop a sound legal strategy and keeping them informed at every stage of the process.
+At Bardley McKnight Law, our divorce lawyers successfully guide our clients through the divorce process by working with them to develop a sound legal strategy and keeping them informed at every stage of the process.
 Our goal is to preserve our client’s assets.
 To us, success means always acting in your best interests, respecting your wishes, and getting you the results you want and deserve.

 No two divorce cases are exactly the same.
 There may be children involved, a business, real and personal property in dispute, debt, spousal support, and considerable assets.
 In Georgia, all of the property and assets you and your spouse acquired during the marriage must be divided fairly but that does not necessarily mean 50/50.
 Property and assets acquired before the marriage and any inheritance received by one spouse during the marriage is considered separate property and therefore, not subject to equitable division.
 Since classifying marital verses separate property is not always straightforward, it is imperative you hire a highly skilled and knowledgeable Atlanta family law attorney.

 In some cases, courts will order alimony or spousal support.
 Whether a judge orders spousal support depends on each spouse’s ability to earn income as well as other factors, such as the length of the marriage and standard of living established during the marriage.

 By definition, divorce means that a marriage is over, but there are several different legal approaches, including: